isabella232/experience-manager-guides-learn.en/help/tutorials/native-pdf/components-pdf-template.md

    A new stylesheet is created and added under the Stylesheets section.

 ### Create a new style
 By default, the CSS files contain styles for heading, paragraph, character, hyperlink, image, table, div, page, and other styles.
-You can also create new styles under the base styles and apply them to any DITA content or page layout components.
+You can override the default styling format or create a new style.

+Typically, you will create a new style when you want to associate a custom style for any DITA element.
+For such custom styles to work, you must ensure that you are associating the style’s class name with the DITA element’s outputclass attribute.

 To create a new style, follow the below steps:
 1. Right click on any style and choose New Style from the context menu.